jatin-aditya-reddy/UAVPA_SDLC/README.md

 # UAV for Precision Agriculture in a Modular Approach
 This repository encloses my research work on UAV for precision agriculture that was published as a conference paper at IEEE UPCON 2020.
 The project uses an autonomous UAV, guided by the open source QGC app, and is capable of analysing plant health, and identifying insects and weeds in the field.
 The development is described in detail piecewise according to the phases in SDLC.
-This file consists of the following sections -  Introduction, Research, Cost Analysis, Features of the product, System Layout, SWOT Analysis, 4W's and 1'H and the detailed requirements of the project.

 ## Introduction to the Project